 The Contingent Resources for the Albany (Carmichael) structure referred to in Table 1 are taken from an independent report by Dr. Bruce McConachie of SRK Consulting (Australasia) Pty Ltd, originally released to the market in Comet Ridge’s announcement of 5 August 2015.
 Estimates are in accordance with the Petroleum Resources Management System (PRMS) (SPE, 2007) and Guidelines for Application of the PRMS (SPE, 2011).
 Probabilistic methods were used.
 Following the drilling of the Albany-1 well, SRK is of the view that the measured gas flow rate endorses their previous estimate of the range of Contingent Resources.

-The key to unlocking this valuable resource is obtaining a commercial flow rate.
-The staged work program was designed to address this issue on the Albany structure and further define other opportunities around the permits.
+The key to unlocking this potentially valuable resource is obtaining a commercial flow rate.
+The staged work program is designed to address this issue on the Albany structure and further define other opportunities around the permits.
 The program commenced in May 2018 with the drilling of one conventional gas appraisal well (Albany-1) on the Albany structure, close to where the Carmichael-1 well flowed gas in 1995.
 The well was designed so that the prospective section would be drilled with air/nitrogen rather than conventional drilling mud, to enhance the potential flow rate from the sandstone.
-Vintage funded the first $3.35 million of this stage (Stage 1a) to earn a 15% interest in the Deeps across the three Galilee permits.
+Vintage funded the first $3.35 million of this stage (Stage 1a) to earn a 15% interest in the “Deeps” across the three Galilee permits.

 The well was drilled to a depth of 2,595 mKB and penetrated 13 metres of the “B” sand which flowed gas continuously for 23 hours.
 The flow was diverted to the testing equipment where a stabilised rate of 230,000 scf/day was measured over a period of 1.5 hours through a 1¼” orifice plate, with no formation water recovered.
 Further drilling through the Lake Galilee Sandstone was prevented by mechanical problems and the well was TD’d.

 The operator, Comet Ridge, released an ASX statement dated 28 June 2018, regarding the status of Albany-1.
 Comments from the Managing Director include: